-Non-residents are subject to income tax in France on their French-source income only.
-Employer income tax withholding is required when the non-resident receives compensation that is taxable in France.
+Non-residents are subject to income tax in France on their French-source income only, subject to the provisions of the relevant tax treaty.

 The official French currency is the Euro (EUR).

-Herein, the host country refers to the country where the expatriate is going on assignment.
-The home country refers to the country where the expatriate lives when he/she is not on assignment.
+Herein, the host country/jurisdiction refers to the country/jurisdiction where the expatriate is going on assignment.
+The home country/jurisdiction refers to the country/jurisdiction where the expatriate lives when they are not on assignment.

 All information contained in this publication is summarized by KPMG Avocats, the French member firm affiliated with KPMG International Limited, a Private English company limited by guarantee.
 The information contained in this publication is based on the French General Tax Code (Code General des Impôts-CGI), the French tax administration’s official doctrine (as published on Bofip), the French tax administration’s website, The French social security websites (urssaf.fr), the French international social security body (cleiss.fr) and supporting information published by the Ministry of Economy, Finance and Industry